Henry Miller: California, 1942–1980

-In 1940, Miller returned to New York; after a year-long trip around the United States, a journey that would become material for The Air-Conditioned Nightmare, he moved to California in June 1942, initially residing just outside Hollywood in Beverly Glen, before settling in Big Sur in 1944.
-While Miller was establishing his base in Big Sur, the Tropic books, then still banned in the US, were being published in France by the Obelisk Press and later the Olympia Press.
-There they were acquiring a slow and steady notoriety among both Europeans and the various enclaves of American cultural exiles.
-As a result, the books were frequently smuggled into the States, where they proved to be a major influence on the new Beat Generation of American writers, most notably Jack Kerouac, the only Beat writer Miller truly cared for.
-By the time his banned books were published in the 1960s and he was becoming increasingly well-known, Miller was no longer interested in his image as an outlaw writer of smut-filled books; however, he eventually gave up fighting the image.
+In 1940, Miller returned to New York.
+After a year-long trip around the United States, a journey that became material for The Air-Conditioned Nightmare, he moved to California in June 1942, initially residing just outside Hollywood in Beverly Glen before settling in Big Sur in 1944.
+While Miller was establishing his base in Big Sur, the Tropic books, still banned in the US, were being published in France by Obelisk Press and later Olympia Press.
+There they were slowly and steadily gaining notoriety among both Europeans and various enclaves of American cultural exiles.
+As a result, they were frequently smuggled into the US, where they were a major influence on the new Beat Generation of American writers, most notably Jack Kerouac, the only Beat writer Miller liked.
+By the time his banned books were published in the 1960s and he was becoming better known, Miller was no longer interested in his image as an outlaw writer of smut-filled books, but he eventually gave up fighting the image.

-In 1942, shortly before moving to California, Miller began writing Sexus, the first novel in The Rosy Crucifixion trilogy, a fictionalized account documenting the six-year period of his life in Brooklyn falling in love with June and struggling to become a writer.
-Like several of his other works, the trilogy, completed in 1959, was initially banned in the United States, published only in France and Japan.
+In 1942, shortly before moving to California, Miller began writing Sexus, the first novel in The Rosy Crucifixion trilogy, a fictionalized account of the six-year period of his life in Brooklyn falling in love with June and struggling to become a writer.
+Like several of his other works, the trilogy, completed in 1959, was initially banned in the US, published only in France and Japan.
 Miller lived in a small house on Partington Ridge from 1944 to 1947, along with other bohemian writers like Harry Partch, Emil White, and Jean Varda.
-While living there, he wrote "Into the Nightlife".
-He writes about his fellow artists who lived at Anderson Creek as the Anderson Creek Gang in Big Sur and the Oranges of Hieronymus Bosch.
+There he wrote "Into the Nightlife", about the artists who lived at Anderson Creek as the Anderson Creek Gang in Big Sur and the Oranges of Hieronymus Bosch.
 Miller paid $5 per month rent for his shack on the property.